 Alcohol (ethanol or ethyl alcohol) is a drug, classed as a depressant.
 According to the World Health Organization, “About 1 in every 20 deaths worldwide is the result of an alcohol-related disease, injury, accident, murder, or suicide.”
 And in the United States, excessive alcohol use is the leading cause of preventable death (CDC).
-For that reason, we will focus on alcohol for this article.
-The effects of other drugs will be covered in the second article in this series.

 But what happens if we drink more than one alcoholic drink an hour?
 Or if our alcohol consumption is heavy over time?
-The National Institutes of Health (NIH), classify a standard drink as 12 ounces of beer, 5 ounces of wine or 1.5 ounces of distilled spirits.
-When the blood-alcohol concentration increases, and the liver is in overdrive trying to metabolize it, that is when we begin to feel drunk, nauseated, and later – hungover.
+The National Institutes of Health (NIH), classify a standard drink as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of distilled spirits.
+When the blood-alcohol concentration increases and the liver is in overdrive trying to metabolize it, that is when we begin to feel drunk, nauseated, and later – hungover.
 Whether a single drink or many drinks over time, alcohol touches and can damage every system in the body.

 Why is Alcohol Making Me Feel/Look Awful?